exhuma/mypi/README.rst

 Development
 -----------

-The database is versioned using ``sqlalchemy-migrate``.
+The database is versioned using ``alembic``.
 Be sure to read up on this before you make changes to the schema.

-.. important:: It turned out that certain schema modifications are not working
-               well with SQLite.
-For this reason, sqlalchemt-migrate is currently not being used to it's fullest extent.
-It's primarily used to create the database.
-New installations should re-create the database from scratch.
-I know that this is far from perfect.
-But so far I only tested with SQLite.
-If new migrations are added which require a DB recycle, I will note this in the installation docs!